Paulanthonyrocks/R1v0.1/.gemini/memory.md

 **Next Steps:**

 - The system is now stable.
 Continue with other development tasks as per the project plan.

 **Open Questions/Challenges:**

+- None at this time.

+## Frontend WebSocket URL Fix - (2025-08-27)

+**Summary:**

+Corrected the WebSocket URL path in the frontend to match the backend's expected endpoint for video streams.

+**Key Activities:**

+- Modified `frontend/lib/hook/useRealtimeUpdates.ts` to change the WebSocket URL path from `/api/v1/ws` to `/api/v1/video/ws`.

+**Changes Made:**

+- **Files Modified:** `frontend/lib/hook/useRealtimeUpdates.ts`

+**Technical Decisions:**

+- Ensured the frontend connects to the correct WebSocket endpoint for video streams, resolving connection failures.

+**Current Status:**

+- ✅ WebSocket URL path corrected in frontend.

+**Next Steps:**

+- Verify the WebSocket connection in the frontend.
+- Address the 404 error for `/api/v1/analytics/nodes/congestion`.

+**Open Questions/Challenges:**